 Every care situation is different.

-Some carers provide 24 hour nursing aid to a family member or friend with high care needs.
+Some carers provide 24 hour aid to a family member or friend with high care needs.
 They may assist with daily needs and routines such as feeding, bathing, dressing and administering medications.

 Others care for people who are relatively independent but require someone to keep an eye on them or assist them with tasks such as banking, transport, housework and shopping.